imgal-sc/imgal/imgal_python/README.md

 | macOS            | intel, arm64         |
 | Windows          | amd64                |

-Alternatively you can install pyimagal from source by building the `imgal_python` repository.
+Alternatively, you can install pyimagal from source by building the `imgal_python` repository.
 See the next section for instructions.

 ### Build pyimgal from source

-To build the `pyimgal` Python package from source, use the `maturin` build tool (this requires the Rust toolchain).
-If you're using `uv` to manage your Python virtual environments (venv) add `maturin` to your environment and run the `maturin develop --release` command in the
+To build the `pyimgal` Python package from source, use the `maturin` build tool (this requires the Rust toolchain to build the `imgal` core library).
-`imgal_python` directory of the [imgal](https://github.com/imgal-sc/imgal) repository with your venv activated:
+If you're using `uv` to manage your Python virtual environments (venv) add `maturin` to your environment and run the `maturin develop --release` command in the `imgal_python` directory of the [imgal](https://github.com/imgal-sc/imgal) repository with your selected venv activated:

 ```bash
 $ source ~/path/to/myenv/.venv/bin/activate